 They have a fab-u-lous deli showcasing the cheeses they produce as well as a bakery.
 Could you think of anything nicer?
 Fresh bread, cheese and wine spell perfection as far as I am concerned.

 Dining al fresco in the Goatshed overlooking the goat tower and the vineyards is a must!
 They serve country-style food always freshly made and always delicious.
 We normally share a cheese and meat platter as a starter.
 You can choose from a large selection of their cheeses which are served as generous tasting potions.
 The daily specials are also usually scrumptious and I rarely look at the menu and normally just opt to have the seasonal special.
 So far I have not been disappointed.

 After lunch a wander through the deli is essential.
-It’s hard to choose from all the produce available, but if you’re anything like me you’re bound to find something you like.
+It’s hard to choose from all the products available, but if you’re anything like me you’re bound to find something you like.

 If you still have the stamina after a chilled lunch then don’t forget you can do a wine tasting in the cellar as well.
 If you have skipped lunch then you can try the cheese and wine paired tasting which includes 6 wines and cheese for R 40 (USD 3.00).

 Fairview also produces a wonderful olive oil.
 You can also create your own personal blend of olive oils once you have done a tasting and found your favourites.
 This is a perfect and totally unique gift for any of your foodie friends.